Natasha’s Story

 At the very least, work towards better prison reform.

-Over 90% of jails hold pre-trial detainees, which means they have not been convicted of the crime(s) they are accused of.
+Over 90% of most jail populations consist of pre-trial detainees, which means they have not been convicted of the crime(s) they are accused of.
+They are innocent until proven guilty.

-They deserve the same rights as someone not accused of the crime.
-They are only detained due to not being able to afford bond or not having one.
+They deserve the same rights as someone not accused of a crime.
+They are only detained due to not being able to afford bond or not having a bond at all.

 I’m a certified life coach, a registered medical assistant, and a certified pharmacy technician.